· · · · · ·

 Why I Am Returning to Blogging After a Long Hiatus

 Nevermore Lane was never meant to be about food.
 When I first purchased the domain, it was to be a shop.
 Before the divorce, we had discussed my passion for one day having an apothecary-type shop with a little library section offering teas and coffees.
-Well, the apothecary-type shop happened many years later when I launched Beard Babe Love in 2017.
-When I sold YUMeating in 2021, all those posts came here to Nevermore Lane.
+The apothecary-type shop happened many years later when I launched Beard Babe Love in 2017.
+When I sold YUMeating in 2021, all those posts came to Nevermore Lane.

 So, here we are.
-I have tried multiple times over the years to find my voice, return to my love of writing, and share my silly tales.
+Over the years, I have tried multiple times to find my voice, return to my love of writing, and share my silly tales.

 I am not here for the money.